USS Koelsch: 1980s

 On 2 July 1980 the ship sortied for operations with the Joint Caribbean Task Force, returning to Mayport on 8 July.
 ReadiEx 2-80 (9 July-8 August), provided the frigate the opportunity to practice Anti-air Warfare (AAW) and Surface Warfare (SUW) operations, interspersed with visits to Roosevelt Roads (17-21 July) and Charlotte Amalie, U.S. Virgin Islands (1-3 August).
 Koelsch participated in CompTUEx 5-80 from 30 September prior to entering a pre-overseas movement period on 17 October, with sea trials on 15 November.
 During that time the ship received significant additions to her electronic support measures, communications, and navigations systems, including an SLR-12A, two KY8s, one KY-75, and an SRN-19.

 Koelsch sailed for the Mediterranean and Middle East on 18 November 1980 in company with guided missile destroyers USS Barney and USS Luce, destroyers USS Nicholson, USS John Rodgers, USS John Hancock, frigate USS W.S.
 Sims, ammunition ship USS Butte, and oiler USS Canisteo.
 After pausing briefly at Rota (29 November-1 December), the frigate proceeded to Barcelona, where she received an Intermediate Maintenance Availability (IMAV) (5-15 December), followed by participating, with all Sixth Fleet surface units, in an antisubmarine sweep of the western Med.
 Following a brief visit to Gaeta, Italy (18 December), Koelsch steamed independently to join Commander Middle East Force in the Persian Gulf.
 Transiting the Suez Canal two days before Christmas, the ship refueled at Djibouti on 26 December and stood in to the Persian Gulf on 30 December, relieving frigate USS Patterson.
 From 31 December, Koelsch conducted patrols in the Strait of Hormuz followed by operations on radar picket station in the Arabian Gulf and a visit to Bahrain (21-30 January 1981).
 After resuming radar picket and patrol operations in the Strait of Hormuz during February, the ship returned to the Mediterranean, arriving at Naples on 18 March.
 Following a routine IMAV, the frigate departed on 15 April for United States, with refueling stops in the Azores and from USS Sylvania, arriving at Mayport on 28 April.

 Koelsch remained in port until 15 June 1981 when she conducted operations in the western Atlantic, including visits to Albany, New York, and Newport, Rhode Island, before she returned home on 27 June.
 The ship departed Mayport on 14 July to augment the UNITAS XXII battle group in the South Atlantic, visiting Saint Kitts in the West Indies en route.
-After visiting Recife, Brazil (3-5 August) and Rio de Janeiro (12-16 August), the frigate conducted battle group operations with various units of the U.S. and Bazilian navies, and returned to Mayport on 31 August.
+After visiting Recife, Brazil (3-5 August) and Rio de Janeiro (12-16 August), the frigate conducted battle group operations with various units of the U.S. and Brazilian navies, and returned to Mayport on 31 August.
 Following two months of Inspection and Survey (INSURV) related activity, Koelsch participated in ReadiEx 1–82 in the Northern Puerto Rican Operations Area (1-24 November).